Canon 80D vs Nikon D7000

 |Canon 7D||Y||mono||none||Y||-||mini||2.0||-||-||-||Canon 7D|

 |Nikon D7500||Y||stereo||mono||Y||Y||mini||2.0||Y||-||Y||Nikon D7500|

 |Nikon D7200||Y||stereo||mono||Y||Y||mini||2.0||Y||Y||-||Nikon D7200|

 It is notable that the 80D has a headphone jack, which is not present on the D7000 This port makes it possible to attach external headphones and monitor the quality of sound during the recording process.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 80D or the Nikon D7000 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS 80D:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.

 - Better video: Provides higher movie framerates (1080/60p versus 10800/24p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.